Eric-Philippe/portfolio/README.md

 I wanted to put all my **creative** work in one place, and also make the process to **keep it up to date easier**.
 I also wanted to focus for once only and fully on the `Front-End` part of the website.

+I also tried as my best to make the website fast and light, so that it can be accessible to everyone, keeping every files under 1MB.

 ### Markdown Parser 📄

 The more I progressed in the development of this website, the more I realized that I needed a way to write my content in a more flexible way than HTML.
 This means that when I'm ready, I can concentrate on writing the content without having to worry about the layout.